Skip to main content

 • “The graphics are alright, you can tell what game is supposed to be what, but I felt some of the anime-styled faces look a bit off.
 I think generally the game should've gone for a more pixel style since all the pixel work they did seemed nice and looked fine.
 However, the graphics aren't the best.
 It's also worth noting that the text which displays what to do for each minigame fades out and blocks some of the view.
 In the Undertale minigame, it can be impossible to see what to dodge, so I have to mark it down here.”

 • “Overall, a decent try at making a WarioWare-like game, but due to unrefined style and lack of solidarity in what gives those games a sense of style, Game Soup failed to live up to the expectations I had for a microgame-styled game.
-With a more refined sense of graphics, some characters of its own to add variety on stages, and much better music, I'd be leaving a positive review.”
+With more refined graphics, some characters of its own to add variety on stages, and much better music, I'd be leaving a positive review.”

 • “While the graphics look humble and animations are lacking, the game certainly has its style.”